Building your layout- whether you do it or we do it, the same rules apply…

 If you have more time than money then you will want to make your trees.
 There are several good systems out there depending on what kind of look you want.
 Woodland Scenics and Scenic Express both are good options and we carry both in the store.

 If you want bare deciduous trees, dig up some maple roots and wash the dirt off.
-Let them dry a few days and they make very reasonable leafless trees.
+Let them dry a few days and preserve them with one of the products designed for the purpose and they make very reasonable leafless trees.

 Retaining walls and abutments